Dr. Andreas Hoffmann

-Two-Population Social Cycle Theories (with G. Callahan), Accepted for Publication in Research in the History of Economic Thought and Methodology.
+Two-Population Social Cycle Theories (with G. Callahan), Forthcoming in Research in the History of Economic Thought and Methodology.

-Adverse Effects of Unconventional Monetary Policy (with G. Schnabl), Forthcoming in Cato Journal.
+Adverse Effects of Unconventional Monetary Policy (with G. Schnabl), Forthcoming in the Cato Journal.

 Zero-Interest Rate Policy and Unintended Consequences in Emerging Markets.
 The World Economy 37, 10, 1367-1387 (2014).